Foxconn: iPhone maker apologises after huge protests at China plant

 However, some analysts believe the IMF's guidance won't convince China to change its policies.

 "Given that China is unlikely to be going to the IMF for help, it doesn't really matter whether they pay attention to this statement or not, according to the Global Chief Economist of The Economist Intelligence Unit Simon Baptist.
-"For countries that might want to go to the IMF for support, then they will have more pressure to take action as a result. "
+"For countries that might want to go to the IMF for support, then they will have more pressure to take action as a result."